telaminai/fluxtion-examples/sample-apps/state-checkpoint-demo/README.md

   persist a checkpoint to disk.
 - Fluxtion dataflows are stateless graphs by design.
 Any state you need (such as offsets, checkpoints, or aggregated values) should be managed by user-provided classes and services.
+- Using external services for state management is a common pattern in Fluxtion applications, to provide fault tolerance and scalability.

 What this app does